cybermura-dev/LittleGuy/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/takeshikodev/LittleGuy/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Takeshiko